Equestrian at the 1912 Summer Olympics – Individual eventing: Trial 2 – Cross country ride

 Saturday, 13 July: The five kilometres course could not be called difficult, the obstacles consisting chiefly of fences, with or without ditches, and streams, however only the heat was oppressive.
 15 minutes were allotted.
 Points were deducted both for going over time (which no rider did) and for faults.
 Three riders were disqualified due to riding the wrong way.
 The raw score was 130 points; it was divided by 13 and rounded to two decimal places to get a standardized score for the overall competition.

 Trial 3 – Individual riding over steeplechase course

 Monday, 15 July: The third trial was a steeplechase, which took place at Lindarängen.
 5 minutes and 50 seconds were allotted.
 Deductions were taken both for time and for obstacles, though no rider incurred any obstacle faults.
 Three riders had a deduction for going over time, which causes two points every second.
 One rider did not start and one rider was disqualified due to riding the wrong way.
-Bryan Lawrence did not finish the race after falling at a grass-covered ditch outside the course.
+Brian Turner Tom Lawrence did not finish the race after falling at a grass-covered ditch outside the course.
 The accident causing a slight concussion of the brain, from which the rider soon recovered, however.
 Raw scores were out of 100, divided by 10 to get a standardized score.